xakutara/container-tools/README.md

 VARIABLE_NAME /absolute/path/to/config/file
 ```

-Empty lines and lines starting with a hash (`#`) will be ignored.
-Multiple mappings of the same `VARIABLE_NAME` or path are possible.
+Each mapped variable will be `unset` before the command given to envconfig is

-If the variable name is prefixed with an exclamation mark, the variable will be
+run, unless the variable name is prefixed with an exclamation mark:
-unset before the given command is run:

 ```
 !VARIABLE_NAME /absolute/path/to/config/file
 ```

+Empty lines and lines starting with a hash (`#`) will be ignored.
+Multiple mappings of the same `VARIABLE_NAME` or path are possible.

 Placeholders in config files must have the following format: